By 300 Sandwiches

 1/8 teaspoon (half a pinch) kosher salt

 1 egg, beaten

 1 pound boneless skinless chicken breast

 1/4 pound (4-5 slices) fresh mozzarella

-In a crockpot, spoon in the olive oil.
+In a crockpot, spoon in the olive oil and minced garlic.

-In a separate bowl, combine breadcrumbs, Italian season, salt, pepper and oregano.
+In a medium sized bowl, combine breadcrumbs, Italian season, pepper, salt and Parmesan cheese.
 In another bowl, beat egg.
-Then, take your chicken parts (one pound of boneless skinless chicken is usually about 4 good sized breasts), and coat with the egg coating first, then dip in bread crumb mixture and cover the chicken thoroughly with crumbs, herbs de provence, salt and pepper.
+Then, take your chicken breast (one pound of boneless skinless chicken is usually 3 or 4 good sized breasts), and coat with egg first, then dip in bread crumb mixture and coat the chicken thoroughly.
 Place chicken at bottom of crockpot.
-When all of the chicken is layered at the bottom of crockpot, slice mozzarella and layer slices of mozzarella on top of the chicken.
+Slice mozzarella and layer slices on top of the chicken.
 Then, pour bottle of marinara sauce on top of the chicken.
-Cover and cook for 4 hours on high heat, or 6-8 on low to medium heat.
-A half hour from completion, sprinkle parsley and chili flakes on top.
+Cover and cook for 4 hours on high heat, or 6 to 8 hours on low to medium heat.
+A half hour from completion, sprinkle parsley and optional chili flakes on top.

-When done, toast a baguette and cut into 4 to 6 inch sandwich-sized servings.
+When done, toast baguette or rolls.
 Place bread on serving plate, then layer on chicken breast with heaping spoonful of sauce.
 Top with extra grated parm if you like.
 Serve.
 Makes 4 sandwiches.